 Corylus cornuta ssp californica

 Western, or beaked, hazelnut is a deciduous, multi-stemmed small tree (or large shrub) with vase-like arching branches.
 It has saw-toothed leaves that are notably soft in both texture and color; velvet to the touch and sweet on the eyes.
-It is one of the first blooming plants, with blooms that are showy in-sofar as the competition is slim in January, and certainly a welcomed reminder of spring to come.
-It is monoecious - which means both male and female parts are contained in one plant.
-The leafless branches are adorn with puffy clusters of red female stigmas, tiny and unnoticeable to the naked eye, but strikingly ornate under a magnifying glass, and pale-yellow male catkins dangle from the branch tips.
-In fall, the leaves turn golden-yellow and fruits mature into hard-shelled edible nuts, which are collected by birds, small mammals and only the most astute gardeners that can outwit the wildlife.
+It is one of the first blooming plants, with blooms that are showy insofar as the competition is slim in January, and certainly a welcomed reminder of spring to come.
+In fall, the leaves turn golden-yellow and, if pollination has occurred, fruits mature into hard-shelled edible nuts, which are collected by birds, small mammals and only the most astute gardeners that can outwit the wildlife.

 - Plant type/canopy layer: deciduous, perennial, large shrub or small tree